-Based on lake water characteristics, Laurier Lake is mesotrophic to slightly eutrophic (see A Brief Introductory to Limnology at the end of this report).
-Total phosphorous concentration peaked in June (TP = 51 $\mu$ g/L) and was lowest in mid-July (Figure 5).
-Phosphorous was within the mesotrophic range.
-Nitrogen concentration was relatively stable throughout the summer (mean TN = 2.2 mg/L, Figure 5) and was within the hypereutrophic range.
-Algae biomass (chlorophyll a) in Laurier Lake peaked in early August (maximum chl a = 6.8; mean chl a = 4.3, Figure 5) and was within the mesotrophic range.
-Algal growth was phosphorous limited in Laurier Lake in 2007.
+Based on lake water characteristics, Laurier Lake is eutrophic (see A Brief Introductory to Limnology at the end of this report).
+Total phosphorous concentration peaked in late August (TP = 61 μ g/L) and was lowest in mid-September (Figure 5).
+Phosphorous was within the eutrophic range.
+Nitrogen concentration was relatively stable throughout the summer (mean TN = 2.7 μ g/L, Figure 5) and was within the hypereutrophic range.
+Algae biomass (chlorophyll a) in Laurier Lake peaked in late August (maximum chl a = 15.4; mean chl a = 11.9, Figure 5) and was within the eutrophic range.
+The decline in phosophorous through the summer, coinciding with the increase in algal biomass, shows that algal growth was phosphorous limited rather than nitrogen limited in Laurier Lake in 2008.